 RAN is unique because its campaigns constantly engage in and generate action.
 The hard-hitting creativity and boldness of RAN’s campaigns are always impressive, especially because they never compromise RAN’s purpose and vision.

 I’m always impressed by the people behind RAN, too.
 They’re strategic and smart, and their work is always cutting edge.
 Plus, RAN folks put off a great vibe.
-I’m really excited to see RAN's newest executive director Rebecca Tarbotton
+I’m really excited to see RAN’s newest executive director Rebecca Tarbotton at the helm.

 About Lara & Gar Truppelli

 Gar and I met working at a pizza parlor in San Luis Obispo, California and moved to San Francisco in the early 90’s to attend San Francisco State University.
 San Francisco has been our home ever since — and the home to our three children: Seaira (17), Canyon (12), and Ember (10).
 We love to be outdoors at the beach and in Truckee/Tahoe during any season — skiing, snowboarding, wake boarding, swimming, hiking, and trying new sports.

 During Gar’s last semester at State, we conceived our first restaurant, the Beach Chalet Brewery & Restaurant, which opened at Ocean Beach in 1997.
 In 2004, we built and opened the Park Chalet Garden Restaurant in Golden Gate Park; and just last year, we opened the Lake Chalet Seafood Bar & Grill on Lake Merritt in Oakland, where we threw a great party to kick off RAN’s 25th anniversary last March.
 Between the three restaurants, we have about 1,000 seats and over 400 employees!
 Gar is planning another bar/grill in Emeryville, California, slated to open in early 2011.